 We can further compute the [∞] power series expansion of that generic function and we obtain

 If you check the required units of the coefficients to produce a wavefront in meters you get ai in meters, bi in meters-1, ci in meters-3 etc. The name third-order aberration theory comes from these units and means that we will focus our attention on the ci coefficients.
 There are higher-order aberrations (di and above) but only the ci can be easily computed from two rays.
-Also, systems with low third-order aberrations usually have even lower higher aberrations and it’s a good approximation to neglect them.
+Also, systems with low third-order aberrations usually have even lower higher aberrations and its a good approximation to neglect them.
 More details on this later.

 A specific remark corresponds to the bi which are the first-order aberration coefficients.
 I will not discuss them here but they correspond to paraxial optics (so-called Gaussian images of the point).
 We have already set a complete framework for the processing of paraxial rays in our previous posts so I do not feel the need to extend the discussion on these coefficients because it will be redundant to what has already been said but viewed under a different angle and might so eat unnecessary energy for a first exposition to system analysis.